jamsinclair/babel-plugin-dynamic-import-node-and-webpack/README.md

 Babel plugin to transpile `import()` to both a deferred `require()`, for node, and `require.ensure`, for webpack.
 Allowing dual compatibility for both environments.

+**Why would you need this?** If you have a shared module with dynamic imports that needs to be shared between both node and browser environments and don't want to do additional transforming with babel.

 This plugin is a shameless patching together of hardwork by Airbnb:
 - https://github.com/airbnb/babel-plugin-dynamic-import-webpack
 - https://github.com/airbnb/babel-plugin-dynamic-import-node

 **NOTE:** Babylon >= v6.12.0 is required to correctly parse dynamic imports.

-**NOTE:** This plugin generates code compatible with Node.js and Webpack >=1.
-Webpack >= 2 supports `import()` natively, however by using this plugin you can share code compatible with both node and webpack.
+**NOTE:** Webpack >= 2 supports `import()` natively.
+Only consider using this plugin if you need code that can interop between both node and Webpack without another babel transform.

 ## Installation